Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

+TST is a relatively new research area that is constantly evolving, and there are particular methods that we cannot sort into the techniques defined in our taxonomy framework.
+This section covers some of these TST methods.

 He et al. \cite{He2020A} proposed a probabilistic deep generative model to infer the latent representations of sentences for TST.
-The proposed model hypothesizes a parallel latent sequence that generates each observed sequence, and the model learns to transform sequences from one domain to another in a completely unsupervised fashion.
-Specifically, the model combines a recurrent language model prior with an encoder-decoder transducer to infer the latent representations of the sentence in assumed parallel style corpus.
-The inferred latent representation is then used to generate the sentence of a specific style via a decoder.
+The proposed model hypothesizes a parallel latent sequence that generates each observed sequence, and the model learns to transform sequences from one domain to another in a non-parallel supervised setting.
+Specifically, the model combines a recurrent language model with an encoder-decoder transducer to infer the sentence's latent representations in the assumed parallel style corpus.
+The inferred latent representation is then used to generate a sentence of a specific style via a decoder.
+This was the first work that applied the text transduction method on the TST task to the best of our knowledge.